retevastum/datagrafy/README.md

 * [graphlaut](http://datengraphie.de/#gl) deals with the transformation of data into "music" (graphlaut is by the way the reason for having "drawing material" in quotes - sounds get "drawn").
 The Datagraphy [Diffus](http://datengraphie.de/#gl*diffus) shows kind of a special effect.
 Here music is created from a picture (Mode: datengraphie.rgbpcm).
 In the next step that music is taken as input to the creation of a picture from music (Mode: datengraphie.pcmrgb).
 With well chosen parameters the picture created in the second step shows a form of the initial picture - the visual got encoded in music.
 Some people may recognize Mr. Franz Kafka.
 * [lautgraph](http://datengraphie.de/#lg) as a last example is about creating pictures from music / audio.
 The Datagraphy [Entzug der Sinne](http://datengraphie.de/#lg*entzugdersinne) (which roghly translates to: Deprivation of senses) simply shows the transformation of one piece of music - nothing else - green on black, music.

+## Support

+If you like this project feel free to support via xmr, btg, btc or eth here: <http://datengraphie.de/#krypto>

 ## More

 * http://datengraphie.de